JakeJMattson/TouchControl/README.md

 ## Getting Started (Software)

-### Installing the JDK
+### Installing Java
-Installing the Java Development Kit is only a requirement for developers.
-Users who only wish to run the JAR file can download the Java Runtime Environment (JRE) instead.
-If you are unsure how to do this, follow the tutorial for your operating system [here](https://docs.oracle.com/javase/9/install/overview-jdk-9-and-jre-9-installation.htm#JSJIG-GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).
+Installing the Java Development Kit (JDK) is only a requirement for developers.
+Users who plan to solely use the program (run the pre-built JAR file) are only required to install the Java Runtime Environment (JRE).
+The minimum compiler compliance is Java 9, meaning that systems with installations of Java 9 and above can run the JAR.
+Simply install the version of your choice from the link above and run the installer.

+### NirCmd
+"[NirCmd](http://www.nirsoft.net/utils/nircmd.html) is a small command-line utility that allows you to do some useful tasks without displaying any user interface."
+This program is used to control system volume.
+It is used in the VolumeSlider demo and is only for Windows operating systems.
+As there are no runnable versions of TouchControl with this functionality, NirCmd is optional and only for developers who wish to work with the VolumeSlider demo.

 ### Building OpenCV
 [OpenCV](https://opencv.org/) is required for both developers and users in order to run this code.
 Please read the tutorial on [Installing OpenCV for Java](https://github.com/opencv-java/opencv-java-tutorials/blob/master/docs/source/01-installing-opencv-for-java.rst) in order to correctly build OpenCV for your operating system.